kenlowrie/smd/docs/section/nsvar-doc.md

 Essentially, defining a variable in *any* of the namespaces is done in exactly this fashion. ***@ns*** followed by a series of attribute="value" pairs.
 Remember, only [smdvar.b] allows the shorthand **fu="bar"** format for naming the variable and setting the **_format** attribute value.
 All other namespaces require the alternate format.

+[note.wc_open]
+If you redeclare a variable, it will be overwritten with the new declaration.
+If you want to add attributes to an existing variable, use [smdset.b]
+[note.wc_close]

 [terminal.wc_open(t="Defining variables in other namespaces")] [sp]
 [smdvar_wp(parms="_id=\"fu\" _format=\"bar\"")]